kirsle/go-website-template/README.md

 uses largely just the standard Go net/http library (and so implements session cookies, CSRF protection, and so on from scratch).

+This repo says it's licensed MIT, but really I don't care - as a template repository you can change it if you want for your new project.

 ## Features

 This code serves as a good base for a Go-backed web app that serves server-side rendered